Aymen-Mohammed7/bike-share-analysis/README.md

 ## Recommendations

 - Promote memberships during weekends and summer peaks
+- **Introduce a monthly membership plan** to attract casual riders who aren’t ready to commit to an annual plan
 - Offer bundle discounts to casual users
 - Use email campaigns to highlight member benefits